 - how your volunteer experience relates to your current application.

-Some volunteer organizations, like Habitat for Humanity, offer work experience certificates that you can include in your resumé or provide in an interview.
-These certificates can show the number of hours you volunteered, the skills you learned, and include an evaluation of your work ethic.
+Some volunteer organizations, like Habitat for Humanity, offer work experience certificates.
+You can include these in your resumé or provide them in an interview.
+These certificates can show the number of hours you volunteered and the skills you learned.
+They also include an evaluation of your work ethic.
 Ask your volunteer organization if that’s something they’d be willing to provide.

 Volunteer to achieve your career goals

-Volunteering can help you build a solid foundation for the next phase of your career, whether that’s landing your first paying job, seeking a promotion, changing your occupation or continuing your education.
-The skills you use, the tasks you complete and the outcomes you achieve through volunteering will bring you closer to your career goals while also giving you the opportunity to make a positive difference in the lives of others.
+Volunteering can help you build a solid foundation for the next phase of your career.
+That can be landing your first paying job, seeking a promotion, changing your occupation or continuing your education.
+The skills you use, the tasks you complete and the outcomes you achieve through volunteering will bring you closer to your career goals.
+And you’ll have the opportunity to make a positive difference in the lives of others.